 Category Payment Type Definition Pay Item Category Ancillary and Defence Paid leave for absences such as for Australian Defence Force, Emergency Leave, eligible Community Service and Jury Service.
 Leave Payment Cash Out Leave entitlements that have been paid out in lieu of the payee taking the absence from work (i.e., ADO, RDO, Annual Leave, LSL).
 Payment Paid Leave Other Paid All other paid absences (regardless of full, half, or reduced pay) must be reported as this payment type.
 It includes, but is not limited to annual leave, leave loading, long service leave, personal leave, RDOs.
-Leave Payment Paid Leave Paid Parental Leave from each Government Paid Parental reported in this category.
-Unused Leave on Any leave balances paid out Paid Parental Leave from employers (PPL) and Government Paid Parental Leave (GPPL) must be reported in this category.
+Leave Payment Paid Leave Paid Parental Leave from employers (PPL) and Government Paid Parental Leave (GPPL) must reported in this category.
+Unused Leave on Any leave balances paid out on termination the Paid Parental Leave from employers (PPL) and Government Paid Parental Leave (GPPL) must be reported in this category.
 Leave Payment Any leave balances paid out on termination that are otherwise not deemed an ETP or lump sum payment.
 Leave Termination Workers Compensation Any workers' compensation payments received by an injured employee for the hours not worked, or not attending work as required, or if the employment has been terminated.
 Leave Payment Lump Sum E Represents the amount for back payment of remuneration that accrued, or was payable, more than 12 months before the date of payment and is greater than the lump sum E threshold amount.
-Payment Lump Sum W or to the A return-to-work amount is paid to induce a person to resume work, for example, to end industrial action or to leave another employer.
+Payment to resume work, for example, to end in Lump Sum W or to leave another employer.
+It does n A return-to-work amount is paid to induce a person to resume work, for example, to end industrial action or to leave another employer.
 It does not matter how the payments are described or paid, or by whom they are paid.
 Payment